Jeznar/GitRepo/Spells/3rd_Level/README.md

 ### Thunder Step

-This one operates as two, sometimes three part exectution.
+This one operates as two, sometimes three part execution.

 1. The caster needs to use the **Thunder Step (Teleportation)** spell.
-It will show the allowed area (which is huge -- 300 foot radius) for teleportaion.
-The user then clicks the destimation and will go poof to the new spot.
+It will show the allowed area (which is huge -- 300 foot radius) for teleportation.
+The user then clicks the destination and will go poof to the new spot.
-2. Optionally, one freindly creature who was next to the caster can be moved with the caster.
+2. Optionally, one friendly creature who was next to the caster can be moved with the caster.
 This will need to be done by the token owner of the GM, manually.
 3. Finally, the caster should use the **Thunder Step (Damage)** spell, making sure not to use a spell slot.
 They targeting marker needs to be clicked into the space vacated by the caster.
 It will then cause the appropriate damage.

 All of the above is done without a macro, just **Automated Animations** and standard FoundryVTT settings.